level23/nagios-cloudwatch-metrics/README.md

 }
 ```

-In these examples we have hard-coded defined our region, the 15 minute time window.
+In these examples we have hard-coded defined our region and the 15 minute time window.

 Then, you can configure your nagios services like this: